JAI Migration

 }

-• Legacy functionality has been identified for removal and will not be avaialble in future releases of ImageN.
+• Legacy functionality has been identified for removal and will not be available in future releases of ImageN.

 • Unsupported functionality is provided “as is”, and requires test case coverage to be fully supported.